Washington jumps to huge lead, rolls past Arizona 44-27

 While the Huskies defense stifled the Wildcats for three quarters, it was Morris and the Washington offense that showed efficiency and explosiveness that was absent in last week’s opening win over Oregon State.

-It started on the opening drive when Morris hit Puka Nacua on a 65-yard catch-and-run touchdown.
+It started on the opening drive — after the fake punt — when Morris hit Puka Nacua on a 65-yard catch-and-run touchdown.
 He added a 20-yard TD pass to Cade Otton midway through the third quarter to give the Huskies a 37-0 lead.
 And in between, the Huskies got TD runs from Kamari Pleasant, Sean McGrew and Richard Newton.

 Newton added a second TD early in the fourth quarter on a 54-yard run.